Navy & Marine Pumps – CHT, Brine, Bilge, Graywater Systems

 Operators of large ocean faring vessels must take care in managing multiple types of waste, including food waste.
 Large pumps and grinders are present on ships to grind up food waste into a small particle size for meeting regulatory standards and for easier disposal.
 Regulatory limits require food waste to be ground down to 1″ or smaller chunks prior to disposal.

 The EDDY Pump can help keep your ship in compliance by maintaining these strict standards.

 According to Annex V of MARPOL:

-The disposal into the sea Of food wastes may be permitted when they have been passed through a comminutor or grinder from such fixed or floating platforms located more than 12 nautical miles from land and all other ships when alongside or within 500 metres of such platforms.
-Such comminuted or ground food wastes shall be capable of passing through a screen with openings no greater than 25 millimetres.
+The disposal into the sea Of food wastes may be permitted when they have been passed through a comminutor or grinder from such fixed or floating platforms located more than 12 nautical miles from land and all other ships when alongside or within 500 meters of such platforms.
+Such comminuted or ground food wastes shall be capable of passing through a screen with openings no greater than 25 millimeters.

 VCHT (Vacuum Collection Holding and Transfer) Product